 WELCOME TO THE PUPIL PREMIUM PAGE

-Pupil premium funding was introduced in 2011 and is allocated to schools to work with students who have been registered for free school meals at any point in the last six years.
+Pupil premium funding was introduced in 2011 and is additional funding allocated to schools by the Government to help reduce the inequalities and gaps in attainment between those students who have been registered for free school meals at any point in the last six years and their peers.
 This funding has since been extended to children looked after (in the care of the local authority for a day or more or who have been adopted from care).
-These students, together with those who have received free school meals in the last 6 years, are collectively referred to as ‘disadvantaged students’.
+The Government refers to these students, together with those who have received free school meals in the last 6 years as ‘disadvantaged students’.